Our Physical Research Facilities

 General food guidelines: NR encourages clients and respondents to bring their own water bottles but will provide upon request.
 Communal snack bowls/dishes have been removed from facility reception areas and client lounges.
 Studies where clients will be served any meal will be risk-assessed.
 Depending on the number of observers, it is possible that client food will be served as delivered, in individual packages and no re-plating.

 CLEANING AND HYGIENE

 All areas of our facilities are well stocked with hand sanitizer, tissues, and disinfectant wipes.
-Clients and respondents, one at a time, will be provided access to our kitchens for use as hand washing stations.

 FACE MASKS AND FACE SHIELDS

 We require that you arrive wearing either an N95 or KN95 mask.
 If you do not have one or arrive wearing a disposable or cloth face mask that loops behind your ears or around your head, we will provide you with a N95/KN95.
 If it is evident that a face mask is damaged or otherwise ineffective, we will require you to use an N95 or KN95 mask provided by NR.
 Please note that bandanas and gaiters are not considered adequate “face masks” for preventing the spread of COVID-19 and are not acceptable forms of face coverings to arrive wearing.

 Respondents entering the research room may be provided with a disinfected face shield to use during the research in place of a face mask (see picture below).
 Before exiting the research, respondents will need to switch back to wearing an N95/KN95 mask.
 There will be a collection container for face shield drop-off outside the room.
 Please discuss with your research director early on what your preference is (i.e., face masks or face shields during the research).

 - Prior to entering any NR location, all visitors and staff must be wearing a mask as described above.